-Sensory City: New Long Island City Play Space for Kids of All Abilities
+Sensory City: LIC Play Space for Kids of All Abilities

 An amazing state-of-the-art play space has opened up in Long Island City, but it's no run-of-the-mill kiddie gym.
 Sensory City is a sensory gym and pediatric occupational therapy practice where kids can enjoy a wide variety of stimulating stations including a swing, a ball pit, a play castle and even a zip line.

 While Sensory City was specifically designed to help visitors work on their sensory, fine motor, gross motor and communication skills, children of all abilities are welcome and can benefit from the experiences the gym has to offer.
 My family and I recently dropped by for an open play session, and my kids had a blast.
 After all, who doesn't love to romp in a ball pit?

 UPDATE: New owners took over this space in the summer of 2017.
 It is now called Theraplay.

 Children's imaginations (and bodies) can run wild at Sensory City.
 The gym is 1033-square feet and the equipment is super-creative.
 There's a 12-foot rock climbing wall with rope pulls and a ball pit beneath to dive into, plus multiple rotary and linear attachments with different swings, monkey bars, zip lines, tunnels, trapeze bars and rings, ladders with varied rungs and a scooter ramp.